 - Reasoning with that information to make decisions for guidance, control, and localization

 - Acting upon the body and environment to produce motion or other outputs that enable the robot to locomote or interact with the environment.

 Each of these areas may be considered a subplan for coursework and research study.

-The goal of Robotics is to train students to be independent researchers and engineers, and future leaders who practice our values in robotics research, in academia, industry and government.
+The goal of Robotics is to train students to be independent researchers, engineers, and future leaders who practice our values in robotics research, academia, industry and government.

 Enrollment and Graduation Data

 The University Registrar publishes the number of students enrolled annually in this program, and the number of degrees granted each term by this program.